 The oral-systemic link is the connection between the health of a person’s mouth and their body’s overall health.
 Countless studies have demonstrated a link between poor oral health and systemic diseases such as heart disease, diabetes, stroke, dementia, rheumatoid arthritis, and even pregnancy complications.

 Complete health begins with your mouth.
 Learn how your gums and airway’s health is related to common health concerns like diabetes, heart disease, and dementia.
 Find out if you are at risk!

 With gum disease affecting over 80% of the adult population, gum disease affects nearly all of us at some point during our life.
 We can help you understand how oral infections relate to serious health concerns like heart disease, diabetes, and adverse pregnancy outcomes.

 Alzheimer’s is a truly terrifying condition for patients and their loved ones.
 Preventing gum disease can help in protecting yourself from Alzheimer’s disease and dementia.
 See how and then visit us to learn more about your risk factors.

-There are other oral health conditions that have significant impacts and consequences to the rest of the body and your general health.
+Other oral health conditions have significant impacts and consequences on the rest of the body and your general health.
 These conditions include oral cancer, sleep apnea, TMD – headaches & migraines, and dental decay.
 The connection between the mouth and the body highlights the importance of good oral health and dental stability in assuring better general health.

 TREAT YOUR BODY TO A HEALTHY MOUTH!